-At the time of writing this paper, we became aware of \cite{mohebbi2013fourth} that have a similar approach in which the author drives a fourth order implicit finite difference scheme to solve a second-order telegraph equation with constant coefficients.
-However, the author of \cite{mohebbi2013fourth} did not consider the explicit finite difference schemes and used the higher-order approximation terms of the space derivative and time integration to attain higher order accuracy of the numerical solution.
-In this manuscript, in addition to driving a class of explicit and implicit methods, we have discussed the issue of the instability of the explicit finite difference methods.
-This paper explains the importance of non-zero damping term in the existence of the stability region as well.
-We have also shown that explicit finite difference method produces a better result and cost a lot fewer calculations in its stability region.
+At the time of writing this paper, we became aware of \cite{mohebbi2013fourth} that have a similar approach in which the authors drive a fourth-order implicit finite difference scheme to solve a second-order telegraph equation with constant coefficients.
+However, the author of \cite{mohebbi2013fourth} did not consider the explicit finite difference schemes and used the higher-order approximation terms of the space derivative and time integration to attain higher-order accuracy of the numerical solution.
+In this manuscript, in addition to driving a class of explicit and implicit methods, we discussed the issue of the instability of the explicit finite difference methods.
+Moreover, this paper explains the importance of the non-zero damping term in the existence of the stability region as well.
+We have also shown that the explicit finite difference method produces better results and costs a lot fewer calculations in its stability region.

 An outline of the contents of this paper is as follows.
-In section \ref{sec:0} we set our numerical schemes, and derive our method.
-The section \ref{sec:1} is devoted to analytical properties of the method, i.e consistency, stability and convergence.
-Finally, in section \ref{sec:2}, the method is compared with some of the existing methods.
+In section \ref{sec:0}, we set our numerical schemes and derive our method.
+Section \ref{sec:1} is devoted to the analytical properties of the method, i.e., consistency, stability, and convergence.
+Finally, in section \ref{sec:2}, the numerical results of our method are compared with some of the existing methods.